hammaadadam1/clash/README.md

 ### Example for Practitioners

-`example.R` provides a simple example of running CLASH with interim data from a randomized experiment.
+`example.R` demonstrates how to run CLASH with interim data from a randomized experiment.
 If you are interested in using CLASH for your study, this is a great starting point.

 ### Gaussian Outcomes